The Blaschke conjecture and great circle fibrations of spheres: The Sato map

-\extraStuff{ The fibers of $\Sato \to \Gro{2}{V}$ are thus the complex structures on a given oriented 2-plane $P$, forming a copy of the hyperbolic plane.
-We can look at the same 2-plane $P$ with the opposite orientation, and find another such hyperbolic plane.
-These two planes are glued together inside $\SatoSpace$ along the real locus of points of the projectivization of $P$, in other words the points of these two hyperbolic planes are the complex points of the projectivization of $P$.
-Thus the fibers of $\Sato \to \Gro{2}{V}$ are open subsets (``halves'') of the complex points of real projective lines in $\SatoSpace.$ }
+Each fiber of \(\Sato \to \Gro{2}{V}\) is thus the set of complex structures on a given oriented 2-plane \(P\), forming a copy of the hyperbolic plane.
+We can look at the same 2-plane \(P\) with the opposite orientation, and find another such hyperbolic plane.
+These two planes are glued together inside \(\SatoSpace\) along the real locus of points of the projectivization of \(P\).
+In other words, the points of these two hyperbolic planes are the complex points of the projectivization of \(P\).
+Thus the fibers of \(\Sato \to \Gro{2}{V}\) are open subsets (``halves'') of the complex points of real projective lines in \(\SatoSpace.\) }